 The amendments to IAS 1 and Practice Note 2 on the Application of IFRS Making Judgments of Materiality provide guidance and examples to help entities apply materiality judgments when disclosing accounting policies.
-The amendments should help entities disclose more useful information about accounting policies by replacing the requirement for entities to disclose "significant information" about accounting policies with a requirement to disclose "material information" about accounting policies should apply the concept materiality in making decisions on disclosure of information about accounting policies.
+The amendments should help entities disclose more useful information about accounting policies by replacing the requirement for entities to disclose "significant information" about accounting policies with a requirement to disclose "material information" about accounting policies, and by adding guidance on how entities should apply the concept materiality in making decisions on disclosure of information about accounting policies.